smartdevicelink/sdl_evolution/proposals/nnnn-button_subscription_response_from_hmi.md

 ## Impact on existing code

-Impacts SDL core and HMI.
+Impacts SDL Core and HMI.

 ## Alternatives considered
 N/A